 - Can you afford external consultants who lack familiarity with your business to fix the homegrown software?

 An established data analytics solution has already eliminated much of the concerns described above.
 It is upgraded regularly to ensure you have the best technology to remain competitive, and the developers have already worked through any integration concerns.
 Upgrades, maintenance and support in many cases will be included in the software agreement, and will not cost you any time or additional resources.
 An established BI solution such as Phocas can be used by anyone, and requires very little IT management.

-In early 2018, Sistema Plastics added Epicor Data Analytics (EDA) powered by Phocas.
+About three years ago, Sistema Plastics added Epicor Data Analytics (EDA) powered by Phocas.
 The CTO, Greg Heeley says:

 “As a global business, EDA makes life a lot easier for us, we didn’t have to provide internal resources to build out our own BI solution for the business – either from the point of view of hardware or software or security.
 We don’t have to worry about the ingress into the system and to have to get that data.
 EDA has done it for us.”

 Meaningful insights can be hard to extract from raw data, which makes using the data for profitable business decision-making difficult and time-consuming.
 Many in-house BI tools simply lack reporting, query and dashboard functionality, or if they do have these features, they require a trained expert to use them effectively.